IBE160/SG-Pre-terminal/docs/sprint-artifacts/validation-report-20251130-2.md

 **Date:** 2025-11-30

 ## Summary
-- **Overall:** 11/11 passed (100%)
+- Overall: 11/11 passed (100%)
-- **Critical Issues:** 0
+- Critical Issues: 0

 ## Section Results

 ### Tech Spec Validation Checklist
-**Pass Rate:** 11/11 (100%)
+Pass Rate: 11/11 (100%)

-- **[✓] Overview clearly ties to PRD goals**
+[✓] Overview clearly ties to PRD goals
-  - **Evidence:** The Overview section correctly identifies the epic's goal to deliver CRUD functionality for transactions and categories, directly referencing functional requirements FR003 and FR004 from the PRD.
+Evidence: "This directly addresses the core functional requirements FR003 (CRUD for Transactions) and FR004 (CRUD for Categories), transforming the application from a basic login system into a functional budgeting tool." (lines 10-13)

-- **[✓] Scope explicitly lists in-scope and out-of-scope**
+[✓] Scope explicitly lists in-scope and out-of-scope
-  - **Evidence:** The document contains clear "In Scope" and "Out of Scope" sections, properly separating the core financial management from dashboard/visualization features planned for Epic 3.
+Evidence: The document has clear "In Scope" (lines 17-31) and "Out of Scope" (lines 33-37) sections.

-- **[✓] Design lists all services/modules with responsibilities**
+[✓] Design lists all services/modules with responsibilities
-  - **Evidence:** The "Services and Modules" table clearly outlines the new backend endpoints (`transactions.py`, `categories.py`) and frontend components (`TransactionForm.svelte`, etc.) and their respective responsibilities.
+Evidence: The "Services and Modules" table (lines 43-60) details each component's responsibility, inputs/outputs, and owner.

-- **[✓] Data models include entities, fields, and relationships**
+[✓] Data models include entities, fields, and relationships
-  - **Evidence:** The "Data Models and Contracts" section provides detailed schema tables for both the `categories` and `transactions` tables, including column types, constraints, and foreign key relationships to the `users` table.
+Evidence: The "`categories` Table Schema" (lines 64-69) and "`transactions` Table Schema" (lines 71-81) clearly define the columns, types, constraints, and descriptions for the new entities, including foreign key relationships.

-- **[✓] APIs/interfaces are specified with methods and schemas**
+[✓] APIs/interfaces are specified with methods and schemas
-  - **Evidence:** The "APIs and Interfaces" section lists the specific CRUD endpoints for both `/api/v1/categories` and `/api/v1/transactions`, defining the expected HTTP methods for each operation.
+Evidence: Section "APIs and Interfaces" (lines 83-96) provides a clear summary of the new API endpoints and their HTTP methods for both Categories and Transactions.

-- **[✓] NFRs: performance, security, reliability, observability addressed**
+[✓] NFRs: performance, security, reliability, observability addressed
-  - **Evidence:** The "Non-Functional Requirements" section addresses all four areas, with a critical emphasis on Security (Data Isolation) to ensure users can only access their own financial data.
+Evidence: The "Non-Functional Requirements" section (lines 119-148) covers Performance, Security, Reliability/Availability, and Observability with specific targets and implementation details, including a critical security requirement for data isolation.

-- **[✓] Dependencies/integrations enumerated with versions where known**
+[✓] Dependencies/integrations enumerated with versions where known
-  - **Evidence:** The "Dependencies and Integrations" section correctly states that no new external libraries are needed, and the work will rely on the existing FastAPI and SvelteKit stack.
+Evidence: The "Dependencies and Integrations" section (lines 150-157) clearly states that no new external libraries are required and that the epic will use the existing tech stack.

-- **[✓] Acceptance criteria are atomic and testable**
+[✓] Acceptance criteria are atomic and testable
-  - **Evidence:** The "Acceptance Criteria (Authoritative)" section lists 9 distinct, testable criteria derived from the user stories for Epic 2, covering all CRUD operations.
+Evidence: The "Acceptance Criteria (Authoritative)" section (lines 159-177) lists 9 specific, testable criteria derived from the user stories for this epic.

-- **[✓] Traceability maps AC → Spec → Components → Tests**
+[✓] Traceability maps AC → Spec → Components → Tests
-  - **Evidence:** The "Traceability Mapping" table effectively links each of the 9 acceptance criteria to the relevant design sections, API endpoints/components, and provides a clear, practical test idea for validation.
+Evidence: The "Traceability Mapping" table (lines 179-197) maps each acceptance criteria ID to the relevant spec sections, components, and a corresponding test idea.

-- **[✓] Risks/assumptions/questions listed with mitigation/next steps**
+[✓] Risks/assumptions/questions listed with mitigation/next steps
-  - **Evidence:** The "Risks, Assumptions, Open Questions" section identifies the key risk of deleting a category in use and defines a clear mitigation strategy (blocking the deletion).
-It also lists relevant assumptions and clarifying questions.
+Evidence: The "Risks, Assumptions, Open Questions" section (lines 199-206) identifies a key risk (deleting categories in use) and its mitigation, an assumption about performance, and a clarifying question about default data.

-- **[✓] Test strategy covers all ACs and critical paths**
+[✓] Test strategy covers all ACs and critical paths
-  - **Evidence:** The "Test Strategy Summary" outlines a robust testing plan that includes both API-level and manual end-to-end testing, with a crucial focus on the security aspect of data isolation between different users.
+Evidence: The "Test Strategy Summary" (lines 208-223) outlines a clear plan for API-level and manual end-to-end testing, including a critical security test for data isolation between users.

 ## Failed Items
-(None)
+(none)

 ## Partial Items
-(None)
+(none)

 ## Recommendations
-All checklist items have been successfully addressed.
-The document is considered complete and validated.
+1. **Must Fix:** None.
+2. **Should Improve:** None.
+3. **Consider:** The decision to not add default categories is reasonable for an MVP.
+It might be valuable to capture this as a potential future enhancement in a product backlog.